lukasstevens/bachelor-thesis/code/cpp/README.md

 # Testing
 When invoking `craftr export` the directory `src/test/resources` is automatically copied to `build/`.
 If you have added new resource files which you need for your tests you have to rerun `craftr export`.

+# Documentation
+You can generate the doxygen documentation by running `craftr build docs`.
+The documentation is located in `build/docs`.